tomfran/typo/README.md

 Various miscellaneous features:
 - Latex blocks overflows on mobile to prevent having strange alignments;
 - Code blocks are displayed with ligatures.

+### 2.6 Extending the theme

+You can easily modify the existing style by placing custom CSS inside `assets/css/custom.css` This has priority over existing CSS.

 ## 3 Configuration example